CULTURAL HERITAGE-APPLIED SPECTROSCOPY LABORATORY

 Learning outcomes of the course unit

-Students must have taken the Experimental Physics and Introduction to Modern Physics courses.
+Students must have taken the following courses: Experimental Physics and Introduction to Modern Physics.

 Course contents summary